cayten/daily-commits/README.md

-# Day 1 - Basic Arithmetic Tutor
+# Day 2 - Step-by-Step Addition Explainer
-Tiny CLI that asks 5 random addition/subtraction questions and scores you.
+Given two numbers, we show column addition step by step like a mini-teacher.